Big Seaweed Search

 2 minute read

-The Big Seaweed Search is a community science project that we run in partnership with the Natural History Museum.
+The Big Seaweed Search is a community science survey in partnership between us and the Natural History Museum – get your class involved today!

-Importantly, they also help mitigate the effects of climate change and store blue carbon.
+They're also ocean superheroes, as they help mitigate the effects of climate change and store blue carbon.

 It’s easy to take part.
 The Big Seaweed Search guide explains what you need to do, and provides photos to help you to identify each of the seaweeds we are focussing on.
 You can complete the simple survey on a mobile, tablet or computer.